-For exempt production, the Contractor is relieved of all production and placement QC/QA sampling and testing requirements, except for coring operations when required by the Engineer.
-The production and placement pay factors are 1.000 if the specification requirements listed below are met, all other specification requirements are met, and the Engineer performs acceptance tests for production and placement listed in Table 17 when 100 tons or more per day are produced:
+Exempt production is not eligible for referee testing.
+For exempt production, the Contractor is relieved of all production and placement QC and QA sampling and testing requirements, except for coring operations when required by the Engineer.
+When mutually agreed between the Engineer and the Contractor, production sampling will be allowed at the point of delivery.
+When 100 ton or more per day is produced, the Engineer must perform acceptance tests for production and placement shown in Table 16.
+If the specification requirements listed below are met, the production and placement pay factors are 1.000.

-- produce, haul, place, and compact the mixture in compliance with the specification and as directed; - control mixture production to yield a laboratory-molded density that is within ±1.0% of the target laboratory-molded density as tested by the Engineer; - compact the mixture in accordance with Section 3077.4.8., "Compaction"; and - when a thermal imaging system is not used, the Engineer may perform segregation (density profiles) and thermal profiles in accordance with the specification. - 4.9.5.
+- Produce, haul, place, and compact the mixture in accordance with the Specification and as directed. - Control mixture production must yield a laboratory-molded density that is within ±1.0% of the target laboratory-molded density as tested by the Engineer. - Compact the mixture in accordance with Section 344.4.8., "Compaction." - When a thermal imaging system is not used, the Engineer may perform segregation (density profiles) and thermal profiles in accordance with the specification; and - Complete all other specification requirements.

+4.9.5.
 Ride Quality.
 Measure ride quality in accordance with Item 585, "Ride Quality for Pavement Surfaces," unless otherwise shown on the plans.